october 28, 2015

 august 3, 2015

-total mindblow and HUGE honor to have tav falco ask me to work bass in his panther burns for the "whistle blower tour" 2015 which will run this fall from october 12 - november 1 across the u.s. crimony, I'm gonna work flatwounds - I look up to tav much... plus he's got toby dammit on drums now! tour dates announced so far here
+total mindblow and HUGE honor to have tav falco ask me to work bass in his panther burns for the "whistle blower tour" 2015 which will run this fall from october 12 - november 1 across the u.s. crimony, I'm gonna work flatwounds - I look up to tav much... plus he's got toby dammit on drums now! tour dates and press release here

 july 29, 2015